-Returning to the Graham Company in 1962 for its European tour he soon became a Co-Director of the Company with Bertram Ross.
-In 1967, at the invitation of Robin Howard, he became the first Artistic Director of the Contemporary Dance Trust in London and as such was the founder Artistic Director of The Place, London Contemporary Dance School and London Contemporary Dance Theatre, which he directed for the next 20 years.
+Returning to the Graham Company in 1962 for its European tour, he soon became a co-director of the company with Bertram Ross.
+In 1967, at the invitation of Robin Howard, he became the first Artistic Director of the Contemporary Dance Trust in London and as such was the Founding Artistic Director of The Place, London Contemporary Dance School and London Contemporary Dance Theatre, which he directed for the next twenty years.

-Robert Cohan’s influence on the development of modern dance in Britain has been considerable.
-Having pioneered the teaching of contemporary dance technique in Britain, he was instrumental in the development of a vast following, not only for the repertory of LCDT in the 70s and 80s but through his pioneering residencies throughout the country, which laid the groundwork for the many other British companies that have grown up in the last twenty tears.
+Robert Cohan’s influence on the development of modern dance in Britain is inestimable.
+Having pioneered the teaching of contemporary dance technique in Britain, he was instrumental in the development of a vast following, not only for the repertory of LCDT in the 70s and 80s but through his pioneering residencies throughout the country, which laid the groundwork for many other British companies that have come up in the last forty years.

-Since 1989 he has been working freelance and has choreographed several ballets for Scottish Ballet as well as companies in Germany and Italy.
-He was the Artistic Advisor to the Batsheva Dance Company from 1980 to 1990 and choreographed several works for them and the Bat Dor Company.
+From 1989, Cohan worked as a freelance artist and choreographed several ballets for Scottish Ballet as well as companies in Germany and Italy.
+He was the Artistic Advisor to the Batsheva Dance Company from 1980 to 1990 and choreographed several works for them and Bat Dor Company.

-Robert Cohan has been continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
-He has also directed professional choreographic courses in New Zealand and Canada.
+Robert Cohan was continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
+He also directed professional choreographic courses in New Zealand and Canada.

-As a teacher of contemporary dance he has taught extensively.
-Besides being a senior teacher at the Martha Graham School he worked at The Julliard School, Harvard, Radcliffe, and the University of Rochester in the US, York University in Toronto and at many colleges and universities in the UK.
+As a teacher of contemporary dance Cohan taught extensively.
+In addition to being a senior teacher at the Martha Graham School he worked at The Julliard School, Harvard, Radcliffe, and at the University of Rochester in the US, York University in Toronto and at many colleges and universities in the UK.

-With LCDT he won the 1975 Evening Standard Award for The Most Outstanding Achievement In Ballet and in 1978 a similar award from the Society of West End Theatre (now the Laurence Olivier Award).
-He has also been given several honorary doctorates including from the Universities of Kent, Exeter and Middlesex.
+With LCDT he won the 1975 Evening Standard Award for The Most Outstanding Achievement In Ballet and in 1978 a similar award from the Society of West End Theatre (now the Olivier Awards).
+He also received several honorary doctorates including from the Universities of Kent, Exeter and Middlesex.

-In 1988 Robert Cohan was awarded an honorary CBE in recognition of his outstanding contribution to dance in the United Kingdom.
-He has since taken British nationality.
+In 1988 Robert Cohan was awarded an honorary CBE in recognition of his outstanding contribution to dance in the United Kingdom after which he took British nationality.

-In 2005, Robert’s 80th birthday was celebrated a symposium at The Place and a gala performance featuring Richard Alston Dance Company, Phoenix Dance Theatre and Ballet Theater Munich at Sadler’s Wells in London.
-In 2011, Richard Alston Dance Company revived Robert’s 1989 LCDT work In Memory.
+In 2005, Cohan’s 80th birthday was celebrated with a symposium at The Place and a gala performance featuring Richard Alston Dance Company, Phoenix Dance Theatre and Ballet Theater Munich at Sadler’s Wells in London.
+In 2011, Richard Alston Dance Company revived Cohan’s 1989 LCDT work In Memory.
 In 2013, he was awarded the De Valois Award for Outstanding Achievement at the 2012 Critics’ Circle National Dance Awards.

+Together, Cohan and YDP created six individual productions which played to packed houses both in London and on tour.
 Following a successful pilot in 2015, YDP, Cohan and composer Eleanor Alberga launched the Cohan Collective in August 2016.
 The Cohan Collective offers artists the rare opportunity to focus on the art and process of collaboration.
-The Cohan Collective brings together composers, choreographers, musicians and dancers to look deeply into the process of making music and dance, to further develop the depth and quality of their work and working methods.
+The Cohan Collective brings together composers, choreographers, musicians, filmmakers and dancers to look deeply into the process of making music, dance and film to develop the depth and quality of their work and working methods.

-Previous Yorke Dance Project board member Paul R W Jackson has recently published a book on Robert Cohan’s life in dance called The Last Guru.
+Previous YDP board member Paul R W Jackson has published a book on Robert Cohan’s life in dance called The Last Guru.

 In 2019, Cohan was awarded a knighthood by Her Majesty the Queen for Services to Dance, as announced in the 2019 Birthday Honours List.
-The award is an acknowledgement of the exceptional contribution to contemporary dance that Cohan has made over seven decades.
+The award is an acknowledgement of Cohan’s pioneering vision and the exceptional contribution to contemporary dance that he made over seven decades.